shorebirdtech/handbook/README.md

   Shorebird (and Flutter) serve a global audience.
 We can't always be in the room and so the best way to "set others up to succeed" is to write things down in the open.
 Open Source is what made Flutter successful (and web browsers before it) and will be what makes Shorebird successful.
-Releating to this the idea of writing things down.
+Relating to this the idea of writing things down.
 We're all getting better at this.
 Responding with something written publicly is almost always better than a one-off response.